 If you’ve been injured while on someone else’s property, you may be entitled to compensation.
 The possessor of the property should be held responsible for your injury if that individual or entity failed to fulfill a legal duty of care.

-The attorneys at Koonz, McKenney, Johnson, DePaolis and Lightfoot have over three decades of experience dealing with premises-liability claims.
+The attorneys at Koonz, McKenney, Johnson & DePaolis have over three decades of experience dealing with premises-liability claims.
 We know the ins and outs of the law and would be glad to provide an absolutely free consultation to discuss your options.
 Simply pick up the phone and call us right now.
 We are here to help you!

-I am Marc Fiedler, attorney at Koonz, McKenney, Johnson, DePaolis and Lightfoot.
+I am Marc Fiedler, attorney at Koonz, McKenney, Johnson & DePaolis.